serkanyazicioglu/Nhea/README.md

 Important Note: Nhea won't be supporting .Net Framework since .Net Core took a lot of ground on the community.

 First of all we will edit .config file to include Nhea configurations.
-Inside configSections we're gonna add Nhea's sectionGroup.
+Inside configSections we're going to add the sectionGroup.

 ```
 <configSections>